Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 The following theorem summarizes the results on the fields of class $\N$ obtained in~\cite{C}, \cite{PM}, and~\cite{B}; see also~\cite{KH}.
 In short, the theorem says that the dynamics can be described in terms of the rotation number.

-\begin{thm}[\cite{C, PM, B}] Let $v \in \N$ and let $f \colon \Si \to \Si$ be the corresponding extended Poincar{\'e} map. \begin{enumerate} \item If the rotation number~$\rho(f)$ is irrational, then \begin{enumerate} \item the free unstable separatrix of the saddle~$P$ intersects the transversal~$\Si$ infinitely many times, but it never intersects the closed arc~$[a, b] \subset \Si$; \item the attraction basin $W^s(\Om)$ of the sink~$\Om$ is dense in~$\TT$; \item its complement $\TT \setminus W^s(\Om)$ is a transitive quasi-minimal set\footnote{A quasi-minimal set is a set with a finite number of singular points such that every semi-orbit in this set not attracted to a singular point is dense in this set~\cite[p.~465]{KH}.
-It can also be defined as the closure of a trajectory recurrent in both directions.
-It is often also assumed that this recurrent trajectory is nontrivial (i.e., neither a singular point nor a cycle)~\cite[p.~83]{ABZh}.} of zero measure that intersects~$\Sigma$ by a Cantor set of zero measure\footnote{Moreover, this Cantor set has zero Hausdorff dimension~\cite{V}.}. \end{enumerate}

-\item If for the fields $v, w \in \N$ the Poincar{\'e} maps have the same irrational rotation numbers, these fields are orbitally topologically equivalent.
+\begin{thm}[\cite{C, PM, B}] Let $v \in \N$ and let $f \colon \Si \to \Si$ be the corresponding extended Poincar{\'e} map. \begin{enumerate} \item If the rotation number~$\rho(f)$ is irrational, then \begin{enumerate} \item the free unstable separatrix of the saddle~$P$ intersects the transversal~$\Si$ infinitely many times, but it never intersects the closed arc~$[a, b] \subset \Si$; \item the attraction basin $W^s(\Om)$ of the sink~$\Om$ is dense in~$\TT$; \item its complement $\TT \setminus W^s(\Om)$ is a transitive quasi-minimal set\footnote{A quasi-minimal set is the closure of a trajectory that is recurrent in both directions.
+It is often also assumed that this recurrent trajectory is nontrivial (i.e., neither a singular point nor a cycle)~\cite[p.~83]{ABZh}.} of zero measure that intersects~$\Sigma$ by a Cantor set of zero measure\footnote{Moreover, this Cantor set has zero Hausdorff dimension~\cite{V}.}. \end{enumerate} If for the fields $v, w \in \N$ the Poincar{\'e} maps have the same irrational rotation numbers, these fields are orbitally topologically equivalent.

-\item If the rotation number $\rho(f)$ of the Poincar{\'e} map for the vector field~$v\in\N$ is rational, then there are two possible cases: \begin{enumerate} \item either the free unstable separatrix of the saddle~$P$ intersects the transversal~$\Si$ finitely many times, the last intersection being at the point~$a$ or~$b$, and thus, there is a separatrix loop; \item or the free unstable separatrix of the saddle~$P$ intersects~$\Si$ finitely many times and the last intersection is inside the open arc~$(a, b) \subset \Si$; then~$v$ is Morse-Smale. \end{enumerate} In both cases two fields of that type are orbitally topologically equivalent. \end{enumerate} \end{thm}
+\item If the rotation number $\rho(f)$ of the Poincar{\'e} map for the vector field~$v\in\N$ is rational, then there are two possible cases: \begin{enumerate} \item either the free unstable separatrix of the saddle~$P$ intersects the transversal~$\Si$ finitely many times, the last intersection being at the point~$a$ or~$b$, and thus, there is a separatrix loop; \item or the free unstable separatrix of the saddle~$P$ intersects~$\Si$ finitely many times and the last intersection is inside the open arc~$(a, b) \subset \Si$; then~$v$ is Morse-Smale. \end{enumerate} Two fields of type (a) (resp. (b)) with the same rotation number are orbitally topologically equivalent. \end{enumerate} \end{thm}

 Note that when the rotation number is irrational, the field cannot be Morse-Smale due to the presence of a (non-trivial) quasi-minimal set, which is part of the non-wandering set (alternatively, we may argue that the rotation number can be made rational by a small perturbation).